 Causal discovery in complex domains (2022-2023)

-In this project, my objective was to reorganize research on causal analysis from the perspective of XAI (explainable AI).
-There are roughly four major approaches to causal analysis, depending on the definition of causality, which can sometimes be philosophical rather than mathematical.
-These approaches include:
+In this project, my goal was to reconstruct the theory of causal analysis from an explainable AI (XAI) perspective.
+There are approximately four major approaches to causal analysis, which depend on the definition of causality.
+Sometimes, these definitions can be more philosophical than mathematical.
+The approaches include:

 - Inference on a Bayesian network